 Forgetting Curves and Storage Strength

 Ebbinghaus (1885) showed new information retention drops quickly at first, then slows.
 Bjork's framework explains the forgetting curve Ebbinghaus found.
+Use it as a starting point for professional discussion: identify the learner's current need, record evidence from more than one lesson, and agree the next classroom adjustment with the SENCO or family.

 Ebbinghaus was measuring retrieval strength: his forgetting curve shows retrieval strength declining from 100% at the time of study to roughly 20% after a month without re-exposure.
 Bjork's contribution is to distinguish this observable retrieval strength curve from the less visible storage strength curve.
 Storage strength, in Bjork's model, does not track the forgetting curve.
 It is built during retrieval events, particularly those that occur when retrieval strength is low.

-This distinction matters for practical planning.
-If you look only at the Ebbinghaus curve, the implication seems to be that you should re-study material as frequently as possible to keep retrieval strength from falling.
-Bjork's theory reveals that this is exactly wrong.
-Allowing retrieval strength to fall, then practising retrieval at the trough of the forgetting curve, produces the largest possible increase in storage strength.
-The goal is not to prevent the forgetting curve from dropping.
-The goal is to exploit the drop by timing retrieval practice to coincide with moments of reduced retrieval strength (Bjork & Bjork, 1992).
+Instead, retrieval strength needs to fall before learners practise retrieval.
+When practice happens at the trough of the forgetting curve, storage strength increases most.
+So the goal is not to stop the forgetting curve from dropping.
+The goal is to use the drop by timing retrieval practice for moments of reduced retrieval strength (Bjork & Bjork, 1992).

 Why Re-Study Fails at High Retrieval Strength